HITECHCRIME/HC_SG126_Hanonesail/README.md

-let not your indecision become the outcome, of your entire life, blank and empty of any income to the best of lives winner takes it all winner takes it all aye
+let not your indecision become the outcome, of your entire life, blank and empty of any income to the best of lives, the outcome of your entire life, winner takes it all winner takes it all aye

 losing lifestyle is the first step to conquer this formal ball